AtomicNoggin/keynavagable/README.md

 # keynavagable

-Lightweight keyboard navigation manager.
-Extends the Element object to allow custom key navigation events to be set on focusable elements, or capture key navigation events of child focusable elements.
+Lightweight keyboard navigation manager to allow custom key navigation events to be set on focusable elements, or capture key navigation events of child focusable elements.

 ## Usage